itsmattei/KEN/README.md

 2. **Neighbor Count View**: It visualizes the number of nonzero neighbors (horizontally and vertically) for each point in a given matrix.
 3. **Layer-wise View**: This iterative view applies the previous two views to each matrix in each model layer.

-You can easly use KENviz using the following code block:
+You can easily use KENviz using the following code block:
 ```python
 from KENviz.KEN_viz import KEN_viz

 K_v = KEN_viz(pre_trained_model, optimized_model, matrix_name)
 K_v.Ken_visualizer()
 ```
-**Pro Tip**: The `matrix_name` is required for all visualizzation types.
-KENviz automatically handles selecting all relevant matrices in each layer based on your provided name.
+**Pro Tip**: The `matrix_name` is required for all visualization types.
+KENviz automatically handles selecting all relevant matrices in each layer based on your provided `matrix_name`.

-### Contributing
+## Contributing 🖤
 We welcome contributions to this repository.
 Please feel free to open issues or submit pull requests.

-### License
+## License
 This repository is licensed under the MIT License.